jsaintro/publicnotes/kubernetes/METRICS-SERVER.md.md

 # NOTE Don't run this for a long amount of time on a standard rpi
-The RPI controller will eventually get overloaded running this thing
+The RPI controller will eventually run out of memory running this thing

 Look at this script for ideas
 https://github.com/stefanprodan/k8s-scw-baremetal/blob/master/scripts/monitoring-install.sh